egueli/SamsungM7_IR/README.md

 In `config_discovery.cpp` you can set the speaker name to connect to.
 See [Speaker discovery] section.

-## IR codes
+## Compatibility with IR remote controls

-SpeakerIR is compatible with my LG smart TV remote control.
-The following buttons are recognized:
+SpeakerIR is compatible with my LG TV remote control.

-* Volume up
-* Volume down
-* Mute
-* TV/Radio

 To use a different remote control, open the serial monitor and look at the IR codes that are sent when you press the desired buttons.
 Then change the constants in `config.h` accordingly.

+The firmware supports the NEC IR protocol natively.
+Other protocols can be used too, but they're disabled to improve reception quality for NEC protocol.
+For details see the documentation of [the IR library used](https://github.com/crankyoldgit/IRremoteESP8266/) and the build flags in `platformio.ini`.

 ## Speaker discovery